Just one of the articles from Pet Care Pro Quarterly, IBPSA’s digital magazine for pet care services professionals.

 Because synthetic scents are pervasive it might feel overwhelming and out of your control, but simply controlling what you can is the place to start.
 There are safe alternatives to those favorite products Dr. Becker advises should be “pitched in the trash” and, as you reduce your scent pollution, you can even end up saving money by reducing the number of products you use, not to mention avoiding time and thinking power lost to a “perfume headache” or other health issues.

 Information is readily available – and growing – on how to eliminate potentially toxic scented products.
-Fragrance Stinks, an online resource for living “fragrance-free” to improve the health of people and pets, and the inspiration behind the title of this article, offers these five simple tips to get you started at home and work:
+The Enviromental Working Group, is an online resource for living “chemical free” to improve the health of people and pets.